Shortlink to this blog: http://wp.me/p3nYC8-Od

 Of course whether a law actually is just or protects rights and freedoms is a matter subject to some opinionated interpretation.
 So doubtless sovereigns looking at particular laws will divine some injustice and thus invalidate the law in their mind.
 In fact the Sovereigns want to decide individually and personally whether a law protects.
 But we know humans will differ in such judgments, and often based on personal interests.
 It’s not workable.
 The guy who is hurt by a law will almost always find the law is wrong.

-The sovereign also suggests many other ways in which laws and statutes are different — again with no source or authority.
+The sovereign also suggest many other ways in which laws and statutes are different — again with no source or authority.
 These are tablets from the mountain.
 We are to believe without proof.

 “you will not find any statute that calls itself a law, nor any act of Congress.“

 Any law passed by Congress regardless of what it calls itself is a law because in fact the Constitution says it is a law.
 See Article I Section 7 where it is explicitly stated that Congress makes Laws.

 There is nothing magical about the word “law” that it must be included in laws.
 “Act” means the same thing.
 And “legislation” is the product of a legislature, and is law.